aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/create-empty-project-file/_index.md

 ---
-title: Create Empty MS Project File in Aspose.Tasks
+title: How to Create Empty Project File in Aspose.Tasks (MS Project)
 linktitle: Create Empty Project File in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to create empty ms project files using Aspose.Tasks for Java, covering how to java create project file and save project as xml with easy step‑by‑step instructions.
+description: Learn how to how to create empty project files using Aspose.Tasks for Java and save ms project xml with step‑by‑step instructions.
 weight: 11
 url: /java/project-configuration/create-empty-project-file/
-date: 2025-12-09
+date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}